Masmiseim36/nxpSDK/middleware/wireless/framework/services/NVM/README.md

-# NVM : Non-volatile memory module
+# NVM: Non-volatile memory module
 ## Overview
 In a standard Harvard-architecture-based MCU, the flash memory is used to store the program code and program constant data.
 Modern processors have a built-in flash memory controller that can be used under user program execution to store non-volatile data.
 The flash memories have individually erasable segments (sectors) and each segment has a limited number of erase cycles.
 If the same segments are used to store various kinds of data all the time, those segments quickly become unreliable.
 Therefore, a wear-leveling mechanism is necessary to prolong the service life of the memory.
 The NVM module in the connectivity framework provides a file system with a wear-leveling mechanism, described in the subsequent sections.
 The *NvIdle()* function handles the program and erase memory operations.
 Before resetting the MCU, *NvShutdown()* must be called to ensure that all save operations have been processed.
 ## NVM boundaries and linker script requirement